 Christians celebrating Christmas in the 21st century rightly focus on the night Jesus was born.
 With only a cursory reading of the gospels, some conclude that the account of the Nativity begins with Gabriel’s message to Mary.
-Mary’s response to the angelic announcement, however, acknowledges millennia of prophetic preparation for the event.
+Her reaction to the angelic announcement, however, acknowledges millennia of prophetic preparation for the event.

 LUKE 1:46, 55

-Approximately 640 years after Jacob conferred the Messianic blessing on Judah, God promised the Messianic line to one descendant of Judah, namely David, the king of Israel.
+Approximately 640 years after Jacob conferred the Messianic blessing on Judah, God confirmed the Messianic line through one descendant—namely David, king of Israel.
+God told David,

 “I will set up your seed after you . . . your house and your kingdom shall be established forever . . .
 Your throne shall be established forever” (2 Sam.
 7:12-13, 16).

-Isaiah prophesied that Messiah would be born of a virgin leaving no doubt that He would be no less than God saying,
+Nearly 700 years earlier, Isaiah had prophesied that Messiah would be born of a virgin confirming that He would be no less than God:

 ”the Lord, whom you seek . . . even the messenger of the covenant, in whom you delight.
 Behold, He is coming, says the Lord of hosts” (Mal.
 3:1).

 Four hundred years later, Bethlehem was crowded as never before.
 Guesthouses were full as King David’s descendants converged on the village in compliance with the Roman government’s decree to register in the census.
 It was during this period of mandatory registration that God’s ancient promise became a reality.